 3. Wear Cotton Underwear

-You want to keep your lady parts as dry as possible, free from warmth and moisture, because yeast thrives in humid environments.
+You want to keep your vulva as dry as possible, free from warmth and moisture, because yeast thrives in humid environments.
 One way to do this is to stick to underwear made from natural fabrics, such as cotton and silk; they absorb dampness, leaving your vagina as healthily dry as possible.
 Synthetic stuff like nylon and blended materials cling to your body too closely, making you a prime target for infection.
+"Avoid tight, occlusive clothing, and choose natural, breathable fabrics," Dr. Gersh says.

 If you often wear leggings, gym pants or pantyhose without any underwear underneath, consider investing in some comfy cotton undies.
 Your crotch will thank you for it — going commando in tight-fitting clothes made out of those kinds of synthetic fibers results in a lot of heat and moisture build-up, which paves the way for a big yeast gathering.